rodrijuarez/blog/_posts/2019-03-22-on-pairing.md

 ### What did not work

 On the other side, one of the things that didn't work, was pairing for long periods of time.
 Pair programming on its own is quite exhausting and can drain a lot of energy.
-To me, the point before I'd start getting distracted (or exhausted) was about an hour.
-Though this totally depends on you and the person you're pairing with.
+To me, the point before I'd start getting distracted (or exhausted) was about an hour - though this totally depends on you and the person you're pairing with.

 ![img](https://d2e111jq13me73.cloudfront.net/sites/default/files/styles/share_link_image_large/public/screenshots/csm-tv/cowboy-bebop-ss1_0.jpg?itok=D290KZY8)